 Park & Ride

 We recommend using one of the following four Park & Rides conveniently located on the outskirts of Oxford.
-Note that due to road works on the Woodstock road, passengers traveling in from Pear Tree Park and Ride may experience delays and are advised to leave extra time for their journey.

 Please click on the links below for full details: